0x4c37373230/BDumper/README.md

 # BDumper
-A BDS pdb dumper which dumps symbols and RVAs into either a C++ header or a text file
+A simple bare-bones rust BDS .pdb dumper which dumps symbols and RVAs (Relative Virtual Addresses) into either a C++ header (.hpp) or a text file (.txt)